Jay D. Kenigsberg

 Education

-State University of New York at Buffalo School of Law, Juris Doctor
+State University of New York at Buffalo School of Law, J.D.

 University of Rochester, B.A. with Distinction in Economics

-Jay is a member of the International Claims Association, and ARIAS-US.
+Jay is a member of the International Claims Association and ARIAS-US.
 He serves on the Editorial Board of LexisNexis’ Privacy & Cybersecurity Law Report.
-Jay also has served on the board of directors of Sustainable Long Island, a community planning organization.
+He has also served on the board of directors of Sustainable Long Island, a community planning organization.

-Since 2019, The Legal 500 has recommended Rivkin Radler’s Insurance Coverage practice in the insurance: advice to insurers category.
+Since 2019, Legal 500 has recommended Rivkin Radler’s Insurance Coverage practice in the insurance: Advice to Insurers category.
 The Insurance Coverage Practice Group since 2016 has been included in the Chambers USA directory in the Insurance: Dispute Resolution: Insurer category.